nedm2/astromania/README.md

 eventually.

-I've only really done the initial work of porting it so far, working out how to do the drawing and get keyboard input.
+I've only really done the initial work of porting it so far, working out how to do the drawing and get keyboard input, and doing vector and momentum logic.
 I'm not even sure it really works cross-platform as I haven't been able to test it properly.
 Let me know if you've tried it and it doesn't work!

 See how far I've gotten at https://nedm2.github.io/astromania/